 The Flamenco Metronome

 An interactive metronome built from the ground up for flamenco.
 Each palo — Soleares, Bulerías, Siguiriyas, Tangos, Farruca, and more — is rendered with its authentic accent pattern, correct beat numbering, and characteristic compás.
-Linear and clock views, click / palmas / cajón sounds, four visual aesthetics.
+Subdivision controls reveal the contratiempos that give each form its swing.
+Improv mode cycles through grouping variations used in live performance.
+Choose between click, palmas, and cajón sounds.
+A standard metrónomo regular is also included for non-flamenco practice.
+Four visual aesthetics — Soniquetazo, Lunares, Azulejo, and Sonios Negros — each set the mood.
 Feel the compás before you can explain it — that is where flamenco begins.